 Which means that the deficit will be larger than estimated and then the fun will begin.
 Sorry to think that the evil interventions from Brussels is ‘fun’ – it was turn of phrase.

 The following Table shows degree to which the official real GDP forecasts are revised in successive fiscal statements.

 So in April 2012, they forecast real GDP growth (Crescita reale Pil (%)) would grow by 1.2 per cent.
 They progressively altered that projection as reality overtook their optimism and by October 2014 the projection had been halved.

 The fiscal changes announced in September are expansionary because the projected structural deficit is rising.
 But I would take the figures with a grain of salt.

 The real problem is that the European Commission will be watching over this process as it unfolds and congratulating itself on being ‘flexible’ for allowing a one-off rise in the structural deficit and an easing of the austerity.

 But come next year when the projected growth is less than expected and the fiscal balance overall rises, the technocrats will be forcing even harsher austerity onto the government on the basis that the discretionary fiscal expansion was futile.

 By playing this game of optimistic growth forecasts (something they probably copied off the IMF!), the Italian government is walking into a trap – of its own making.
+Check WeeklyAds2.

 The fact is that the output gaps are much larger than projected and a much larger discretionary fiscal stimulus is required.
 But then that would blow the fiscal outcome off the Stability and Growth Pact radar and Brussels would send in the ‘troops’ (the ‘bean counters) – or divert some from Athens.